 The sharp pain felt from eating foods that are too hot or cold is an indication that you have sensitive teeth.
 In extreme cases, tooth sensitivity can occur from cold air exposure.
 This symptom can be a tell-tale sign of several oral problems, including cavities, gum recession, an abscess or simply brushing your teeth too aggressively.

 Occasional Stabbing Pain

-If you’re experiencing a stabbing pain in one or more teeth, then you’ve got more than just a minor toothache on your hands.
-This pain is usually in response to an action such as opening and closing your mouth, chewing, eating extreme temperature foods and more.
+If you’re experiencing stabbing pain in one or more teeth, then you’ve got more than just a minor toothache on your hands.
+This pain is usually in response to action, such as opening and closing your mouth, chewing, eating extreme temperature foods and more.
 This is likely due to the presence of a cavity, crack in the tooth or abscess.

 Pain While Eating

 Constant pain while eating can be an indication of a broken or cracked tooth or decay.
 While this discomfort can be treated with over the counter pain medication for a certain amount of time, it’s definitely not a long-term solution.
 An infection can occur and result in severe dental problems.
 It will get worse over time, guaranteed, so call your dental professional immediately.

 A throbbing sensation in a tooth and its surrounding areas are hints that you’re experiencing dull tooth pain.
 This sensation can range from slightly annoying to unbearable.
 Dull, consistent tooth pain can be the result of a cavity or gum disease.
 If left untreated, you’ll find that everyday chewing will become increasingly unpleasant.